 • Part 26 of Title 10 of the Code of Federal Regulations (10 CFR Part 26), "Fitness-for-Duty Programs," (Ref.
-1), describes the categories of licensees and permit holders who are required to implement a FFD program.
-Section 26.4(f) requires that any individual who is constructing or directing the construction of safety- or security-related SSCs (structures, systems and components) shall be subject to a FFD program that meets the requirements of Subpart K, "FFD Programs for Construction," unless the licensee or other entity subjects these individuals to an FFD program that meets all of the requirements of Part 26, except for subparts I and K.
+1), describes the categories of licensees and permit holders who are required to implement an FFD program.
+Section 26.4(f) requires that any individual who is constructing or directing the construction of safety or security related SSCs (structures, systems and components) shall be subject to an FFD program that meets the requirements of Subpart K, "FFD Programs for Construction," unless the licensee or other entity requires these individuals to meet an FFD program that meets all of the requirements of Part 26, except for Subparts I ("Managing Fatigue") and K.